kubedb/docs/docs/guides/druid/volume-expansion/guide.md

 - `spec.type` specifies that we are performing `VolumeExpansion` on our database.
 - `spec.volumeExpansion.historicals` specifies the desired volume size for historicals node.
 - `spec.volumeExpansion.middleManagers` specifies the desired volume size for middleManagers node.
+- `spec.volumeExpansion.mode` specifies the desired volume expansion mode(`Online` or `Offline`).

+During `Online` VolumeExpansion KubeDB expands volume without pausing database object, it directly updates the underlying PVC.
+And for `Offline` volume expansion, the database is paused.
+The Pods are deleted and PVC is updated.
+Then the database Pods are recreated with updated PVC.

 > If you want to expand the volume of only one node, you can specify the desired volume size for that node only.